galacticcouncil/xcm-workshop/channels.md

 0x1000010100020c000400000000070010a5d4e81300000000070010a5d4e800060002286bee381700d007000008000000401f0000

-To check if request has been accepted succesfully.
+To check if request has been accepted successfully.

 Relay -> Chain State -> hrmp -> hrmpOpenChannelRequests